-D. Appearing for, representing or assisting advocating on behalf of another in respect to a claim before the Legislature, unless without compensation and for the benefit of a citizen-; and himthe Legislator or a member of histhe Legislator's immediate family with intent to influence his conduct in the performance of histhe Legislator's official duties, or where the Legislator or a member of his immediate family stands to derive a personal private gain or loss from employment, because of legislative action, distinct from the gain or losses of other employees or the general community.
+D. Appearing for, representing or assisting advocating on behalf of another in respect to a claim before the Legislature, unless without compensation and for the benefit of a citizen-;

+E. Where When a Legislator or a member of histhe Legislator's immediate family accepts or engages in employment whichthat could impair the Legislator's judgment, or where when the Legislator knows that there is a substantial possibility that an opportunity for employment is being afforded himthe Legislator or a member of histhe Legislator's immediate family with intent to influence his eonduct in the performance of histhe Legislator's official duties, or where when the Legislator or a member of his immediate family stands to derive a personal private gain or loss from employment, because of legislative action, distinct from the gain or losses of other employees or the general community-; and